OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 3.4: little info displayed but we want to find the host name & Windows user account name.
+**Example 3.4**: little info displayed but we want to find the host name & Windows user account name.
 Filter by kerberos.CNameString and expand the frame details down to CNameString.
 Apply CNameString as a Column to find the Windows account user name.
 Use basic web filter to reveal their web traffic history. <br/>
 kerberos.CNameString filter is used as Kerberos traffic has TCP fragments that reveal the host name & Windows user account name.
 <p align="center">
 kerberos.CNameString filter: <br/>